 Our education programme endeavors to equip young people with a toolkit that they can use to develop into adulthood including the ability to challenge negative thinking, improve self-esteem & body image and build resilience.
 We run a variety of workshops both in and outside of the school environment for young people.
+Please read our Education handout for more information on what we provide.

 Workshops for Young People